anowell/quasar/README.md

 ---

 Everything is experimental, half-baked, full of caveats, and subject to change.
 But some basic principles are beginning to emerge.
 With Quasar...
-- **all your app and component state are statically typed in data structures of your choosing**
+- **your types for component and app state propogate into events** (no need to guess the type or structure of state).
-- **updating state in your application automatically updates views** (unless you update your state via interior mutability)
+- **updating state in your application automatically updates relevant views** (unless you update your state via interior mutability)
+- **bring your own templating engine and reuse it for server rendering** (though quasar will provide a default OOB engine - TBD)

 ## How it works